Loycifer/resRand.js/README.md

 resRand.import(userArray); // Import your array into the resRand object.
 ```

 A variable called `userArray` has been declared to hold your array.
 You can rename this variable to anything you want, as long as you also rename it in the `resRand.import()` function call.
-You array should contain your objects, separated by a comma.
+This array can contain any kind of objects, separated by commas.
 For example, if you have stimuli named SH01P01, SH01P02, and SH01P03, you would build an array of strings like so:

 ```javascript
 var userArray = [